 OCI cardholders sit inside the same exclusion.
 Overseas Citizen of India status does not convert into Indian citizenship for aviation registration purposes.
 An OCI passport holder cannot bypass the eGCA eligibility structure through residency alone.
 The OCI cardholder drone registration India question receives the same answer as the standard foreign-national question.

-The phrase foreign nationals drone India captures a large cluster of search traffic.
+The phrase foreign nationals drone India captures a large cluster of search traffic, alongside are-drones-legal-in-India and is-drone-allowed-in-India queries from arriving visitors.
 Older guidance pages continue citing pre-2025 workflows.
 The present framework remains tied to Indian operator control and Indian registration responsibility.
-Readers building broader context can follow drone registration through eGCA and the Drone Laws in India pillar for the full regulatory architecture.
+Readers building broader context can follow how to register a drone in India through eGCA and the drone laws in India pillar for the full regulatory architecture.

 Separating customs entry from drone registration